OliverD2000/OSMC-Control-Panel/README.md

 ## Preparing the microSD

 First of all you need to format your microSD, so that you can be sure that the microSD Card has no files on it.
 I use [SD Card Formatter](https://www.sdcard.org/downloads/formatter_4/index.html) for this.
 Just click on the link and download it.
 The program is nearly self-explanatory.
 Select the card you want to format and then press 'Format'.

-After you done this we have to install NOOBS onto the microSD Card.
+After you've done this, we have to install NOOBS onto the microSD Card.
 Download the .zip [here](https://www.raspberrypi.org/downloads/noobs/).
 It doesn't matter if you either install NOOBS or NOOBS Lite, because you need Internet Access to download and install OSMC anyway.

 Once you've donwloaded the NOOBS zip file, you'll need to extract the files from the .zip.
 You can use a tool like [7-Zip](http://7-zip.org/download.html).
 Then copy the extracted files onto the SD Card, but every file each, not as one folder.

 ## First boot
-Before you boot your Raspberry Pi, make sure you've plugged a Keyboard, Mouse and Monitor to it.
+Before you boot your Raspberry Pi, make sure you've plugged the microSD Card, a Keyboard, Mouse and Monitor to it.
 If you've checked everything you can plug in the Power Supply Unit and the Raspberry Pi will start.

-On the first boot it will display a window in which you can connect the Raspberry Pi to your Wifi Network.
+On the first boot, it will display a window in which you can connect the Raspberry Pi to your Wifi Network.
 You can also plug in a LAN-Cable, which makes the process easier.
 After that you can see serveral distributions (Operating Systems) which you can install.
 Select OSMC and let it install.

 After installation it'll start the system and you are nearly ready to do your own things with OSMC.
 Select your Location and Timezone.
 Don't change your Hostname.
 Now your ready to explore OSMC!